brakmic/DynaReddit/README.md

 This app shows subreddits in real-time by utilizing the Pusher Realtime Reddit API (http://pusher.com).

-More info regarding the Pusher API can be found here: http://blog.pusher.com/pusher-realtime-reddit-api/
+More info about Pusher API: http://blog.pusher.com/pusher-realtime-reddit-api

 The app is based on AmpersandJS (http://ampersandjs.com)